- Our Team

 Where an early resolution is not feasible, we defend employers before the Equal Employment Opportunity Commission and the Pennsylvania Human Relations Commission, and in court.
 We have an outstanding track record of shutting down virtually all employment claims at the administrative agency level.

-We also represent employers in related employment areas including in responding to subpoenas, and in counseling and claims concerning their social media policies.
+We also represent executives in trade secret litigation, and we represent employers in related employment areas including in responding to subpoenas, and in counseling and claims concerning their social media policies.
 We discuss a number of recent employment decisions impacting the field on our Newsletter page.

 Firm President Sheryl Axelrod was recognized by her fellow lawyers, men and women alike, as one of the Top 50 Women Super Lawyers in Pennsylvania for the past two years in a row.
 She was also named a Top Rated Lawyer in Labor & Employment by American Lawyer Media and Martindale-Hubbell™.
 At the request of Sterling Education Services, Ms. Axelrod presented a CLE to Human Resources managers and employment lawyers on “Employment Discrimination Law Issues.”
 The presentation included information about Employment Law in the virtual world: the latest court decisions governing employees’ use of social media, wireless devices, email and webmail accounts.